blinkinput/blinkinput-ios/README.md

 ### <a name="dewarpPolicyList"></a> List of available dewarp policies

 Concrete `MBDewarpPolicy` defines how specific location of interest should be dewarped (cropped and rotated).
 It determines the height and width of the resulting dewarped image in pixels.
-Here is the list of available dewarp policies with linked javadoc for more information:
+Here is the list of available dewarp policies with linked doc for more information:

 - [`MBFixedDewarpPolicy`](http://blinkinput.github.io/blinkinput-ios/Classes/MBFixedDewarpPolicy.html)
     - defines the exact height of the dewarped image in pixels